 Mr Alexiadis is the Visiting Professor and Course Coordinator for the LLM course on “Competition Law and Regulated Network Industries” at King’s College in London.
 Prior to his posting at King’s College, he was a Visiting Professor over the period 2003-2010 at Strathclyde University in the MBA Communications Policy course.
 Peter was also a Visiting Professor at the Annual ULB Brussels EU Summer School Seminar for over 15 years, lecturing on Intellectual Property.

 Mr. Alexiadis has been described as one of the leading three attorneys in the world in the communications sector by Euromoney’s “Best of the Best” publication, and is listed among the top 10 “most highly regarded” regulatory communications lawyers worldwide in The International Who’s Who of Regulatory Communications Lawyers 2013, which describes him as a “leading notary” in the communications area, and as an “exceptional practitioner” who is an “expert in EU communications policy” (2012 edition).
-Most recently he has been named Best Lawyers’ 2019 Brussels Telecommunications Law “Lawyer of the Year”, as well as being included in the 2019 Best Lawyers in Belgium listing for Competition/Antitrust Law, European Union Law, Media Law, Technology Law and Telecommunications Law.
-He is also ranked as a leading lawyer for EU Competition by IFLR 1000 2014.
+He was also named Best Lawyers ‘Lawyer of the Year’ in the area of Media Law 2014-5, and ranked as a leading EU Competition lawyer by IFLR1000 2014.
+Most recently he has been recognized by Who’s Who Legal “Thought Leaders Global Elite” 2019 and named Best Lawyers‘ 2019 Brussels Telecommunications Law “Lawyer of the Year”, as well as being included in the 2019 Best Lawyers in Belgium listing for Competition/Antitrust Law, European Union Law, Media Law, Technology Law and Telecommunications Law.

 Mr Alexiadis writes regularly on issues of competition law and practice and communications policy, and is the EC Affairs editor of the European Intellectual Property Review, the International Company & Commercial Law Review and the Utilities Law Review.